Medical Errors Cause 444,000 Deaths a Year…

 We have friends who are in the hospital often, unfortunately, due to long-term health issues.
 In the past 6 months they've seen a serious decline in patient care and an even more serious increase in medical errors.

 Thank God this family knows that when a loved one is hospitalized, they can NEVER be left alone.

-Someone has to be there around the clock asking things like, “What are you giving them now?”
+Someone has to be there around the clock–always with children and with adults if they're not awake and alert–nicely asking things like, “What are you giving them now?”
 “What procedure is that and why is it being done?”, and constantly questioning the nurses and doctors about their loved one's care.
-Do not assume, “They must know what they're doing,” because often they absolutely don't.
+Obviously you don't do this in a rude or annoying way–building a relationship with caregivers almost always equals better care, and besides, most nurses are lovely people!
+Just don't assume, “They must know what they're doing,” because often they don't.
 Make sure you research each new medicine or procedure they say is “necessary”.
 YOU have the final say in the care of your loved one, not them.
 (Remember the Jacob Stieler case: Do we have the right to deny harmful medical treatments for our kids?)
 These friends have told me about several close calls recently, when a medication was almost given that could've caused death.
 I'm not exaggerating in the least.
 This is why I believe the number is accurate, because if the problem is so prevalent with ONE patient, it's not even a leap to assume that it's happening everywhere a lot.

 This type of stuff is happening constantly!

 By the way, I do believe that most nurses and doctors have their patients' best interests in mind, and most also have great big hearts, but something has to be done regarding these medical errors.

 Trust me on this: If a loved one is hospitalized, do not leave their side unless you have another advocate to take over for you while you're gone.

 One more important bit of advice: